 The core reading and study material for this course are the leading judgments on the aspects of the law of contract to be studied.
-These cases may be found in the law reports, which may be accessed in the Law Library, both in paper and electronic form.
+These cases may be found in the law reports, which may be accessed in electronic form from the Law Library resources.
 For a full list of cases, see below.

-As far as textbooks are concerned, although there is a prescribed text: Hutchison et al's The Law of Contract in South Africa 2 ed (OUP, 2012).
+As far as textbooks are concerned, although there is a prescribed text: Hutchison et al's The Law of Contract in South Africa 3 ed (OUP, 2017).
 Other recommended texts, of which there are copies in the Library, are: